growr-xyz/growr-documentation/specification/2-3-user-setup.md

 1. An invited user dials a number to receive a USSD menu.
 2. The user provides the OTP code that was received as an SMS.
-3. The USSD provider sends a request for registration of the new user with phone.
+3. The USSD provider sends a request for registration of the new user with a phone number.
 4. Growr User service validates the provided OTP code.
 5. Growr User service requests a PIN to be provided by the user.
 6. The user enters and confirms a PIN using the USSD menu.